supleed2/EIE4-FYP/writeup.md

 - DP16KD: dual-port RAM blocks, used in the CPU and the sample storage of the LiteScope Analyzer
   - 49/56 used: the memory of the Analyzer is limited due to this, but the design is unlikely to require more than are currently used
 - MULT18X18D: 18x18 multipliers, used in the CPU and for phase-step calculation in the `cordic` block
-  - 2/28 used: a previous iteration of the `cordic` block where all phase-steps were calculated combinatorially in parallel resuled in 65/28 multipliers
+  - 2/28 used: a previous iteration of the `cordic` block where all phase-steps were calculated combinatorially in parallel resulted in 65/28 multipliers
 - EHXPLLL: Phase-Locked Loop, used for generating the 48MHz and other clock signals required in the design
   - 2/2 used: the design already uses both available PLLs, one for the USB PHY and one for the remainder of the design, where the DAC clock output was added
 - TRELLIS_FF: DFF (D-type flip-flop) logic elements, used to store signals between clock cycles